jrieke/fastapi-csv/README.md

 - `/people?first_name=Rachel`
 - `/people?last_name=Johnson&age=48`

-Additionally, there are some convenience query parameters, e.g.
+Additionally, there are some convenience query parameters for numbers and strings, e.g.

 - `/people&age_greaterThan=18` (for int/float)
-- - `/people&age_lessThanEqual=18` (for int/float)
+- `/people&age_lessThanEqual=18` (for int/float)
 - `/people&first_name_contains=ach` (for string, watch out: this one is case sensitive!)

 Check out the API docs for more information and an interactive demo, they should be at